2008 United States presidential election in Virginia: Campaign

 Virginia was one of the first Southern states to break away from its traditional Democratic roots.
 It voted for Dwight Eisenhower by a convincing margin in 1952, and voted for every Republican nominee since then save for Johnson's massive landslide in 1964.

-However, the Democrats had made big gains in recent years with winning two gubernatorial races in a row, regaining control of the Virginia Senate, and electing Democrat Jim Webb to the U.S. Senate over incumbent Republican George Allen in 2006.
+However, the Democrats had made big gains in recent years by winning two gubernatorial races in a row, regaining control of the Virginia Senate, and electing Democrat Jim Webb to the U.S. Senate over incumbent Republican George Allen in 2006.
 Democrats made such gains in part due to the ever-expanding Northern Virginia, particularly the suburbs surrounding Washington, D.C.
 Historically, this area was strongly Republican.
 However, in recent years it has been dominated by white liberals who tend to vote Democratic.
 It was, ultimately, this rapid demographic change that provided a huge new influx of Democratic voters to Virginia.

 Both presidential campaigns and the mainstream media treated Virginia as a swing state for most of the campaign.
 Obama campaigned extensively in Virginia and counted on the booming northern parts of the state for a Democratic victory.
 Victory in the presidential election for McCain would have been extremely difficult without Virginia; he would have had to win every swing state as well as at least one Democratic-leaning state.

 Predictions

-There were 16 news organizations who made state-by-state predictions of the election.
+There were 16 news organizations that made state-by-state predictions of the election.
 Here are their last predictions before election day: